rekalogika/rekalogika.dev/docs/file-bundle/05-serving-files.md

 ## Generate a Temporary URL to a File

-Rather than creating a controller action to serve a file for every possible situations, it is more convenient to generate a temporary URL to a file.
+Rather than creating a controller action to serve a file for every possible situation, it is more convenient to generate a temporary URL to a file.

 :::info Preparation